 Palmer Arch Development Play Ideas-

-ovement of an object from the fingers to the palm i.e. picking up a coin and moving it to the palm.
-Movement of an object from the palm to the finger tips. (i.e. moving a coin from the palm to the fingertips to insert into a vending machine.)
-Slight adjustment of an object on or by the finger pads. (i.e. adjusting a pencil up and down in your hand.)
-Turning or rolling an object 90 degrees or less with the fingers moving as a unit. (i.e. unscrewing a toothpaste lid).
-Turning an object more than 90 degrees using isolated finger and thumb movements. (i.e. Turning a paper clip)
+There are subcategories of in-hand manipulation.
+Finger-to-Palm Translation is the movement of an object from the fingers to the palm i.e. picking up a coin and moving it to the palm.
+Palm-to-Finger Translation: Movement of an object from the palm to the finger tips. (i.e. moving a coin from the palm to the fingertips to insert into a vending machine.)
+Shift: Slight adjustment of an object on or by the finger pads. (i.e. adjusting a pencil up and down in your hand.)
+Simple Rotation: Turning or rolling an object 90 degrees or less with the fingers moving as a unit. (i.e. unscrewing a toothpaste lid).
+Complex Rotation: Turning an object more than 90 degrees using isolated finger and thumb movements. (i.e. Turning a paper clip)

 together in a coordinated manner.
 It’s coordinating both hands together and is closely related